maniacs-oss/snackis/snabel.md

 ```

 #### Strings
 Snabel makes a difference between byte strings and unicode strings.
 Unicode strings are processed as UTF-8 when converting to/from bytes and stored internally as UTF-16.
-Byte strings are automatically promoted to unicode strings as needed.
+Byte strings are automatically promoted to unicode as needed.

 ```
 > 'foo'